Commonly used terms in GatherContent

 Other terminology used

 Most of your content will be added to a text field.
-You can also collect files (such as images) via an attachment field, or information such as a category for the page via either Radio Buttons or Checkbox fields.
+You can also collect files (such as images) via an asset field, or information such as a category for the page via either radio buttons or checkbox fields.

 Within GatherContent you'll see all of your projects.
-Each rectangle on your Account Dashboard is a project (In the example dashboard below, there are 3 projects) and each project is effectively a bucket of content.
+Each rectangle on your project dashboard is a project (in the example dashboard below, there are 2 projects) and each project is effectively a bucket of content.

 Templates and structure

 Items will need a structure or template applied to it before you can add content.
 A structure is a collection of fields which make up the item, and is applied to one item.
 A template is a structure which can be used across multiple items, and is a great way to ensure that your content is consistent across a series of pages, such as employee bios or products for your e-commerce store.
 Copies of these can be imported between projects, so you can use a template you've built in another project as a starting point.

 Workflow and workflow status